Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Multiview consistency loss

 \section{Multiview consistency loss}

-Instead of relying on a known intrinsic calibration, our consistency loss can be deployed without any prior information about the cameras.
-To avoid using a calibration, the consistency loss applies a similarity transformation and penalizes differences in the poses of two sequences of the same activity, see \Cref{fig:similarity_overview}.
+In our approach, we propose a loss function that optimizes for consistency between a sequence of 3D poses predicted from multiple views.
+The consistency is measured as the distance between Procrustes aligned pose sequences.
+Therefore, we do not need to know the cameras' intrinsic or extrinsic calibration or other prior information.
+Instead, the consistency loss applies a similarity transformation and penalizes differences in the poses of two sequences of the same activity, see \Cref{fig:consistency_overview}.
 Avoiding camera calibration simplifies the training pipeline and gives an efficient alternative for handling data from multiple views.

 Specifically, the loss is based on the difference between poses computed from two or more views after alignment with a similarity transformation, $\tau$.
-We compute the mean over every pair of two cameras, which results in the loss
+We compute the mean difference over every pair of two cameras, which results in the loss